 - Line a baking sheet with parchment paper or a silicone baking mat.

-- Cream together the melted butter and brown sugar on
+- Cream together the melted butter and brown sugar.

 - Add the eggs and mix until combined.